-After sharing their observations, tell students they are now going to analyze the language of the Declaration of Independence as a persuasive argument.
+After analyzing it as a primary source, tell students they are now going to analyze the language of the Declaration of Independence as a persuasive argument.
 They will be looking at short sections of the document.
 Model analyzing the Declaration of Independence by focusing attention on the first selection as a class.
-Following this whole class discussion, the rest of the activity can be completed individually, in pairs, or in small groups and/or as a jigsaw activity where different students explore an individual section of the document.
-Direct students to answer the following questions using the provided [graphic organizers](#).
+Direct students to answer the following questions using the provided [graphic organizer](#):